Timothy Massad: Political activities

 Massad is a longtime donor to the Democratic National Committee and to Democratic candidates, including John Kerry in the 2004 presidential election and Obama and Hillary Clinton in the 2008 presidential election.
 He was active in the anti-nuclear movement in the years before he went to law school, organizing with Donald K. Ross a large protest in Washington, D.C., on May 6, 1979, in the wake of the Three Mile Island accident.

 During law school Massad worked on Michael Dukakis's successful 1982 campaign for Governor of Massachusetts.
 During the 1988 presidential election Massad again supported Dukakis, whom he described as his political hero.
 Massad was a voting delegate at the 1988 Democratic National Convention, where Dukakis was nominated for president, and took a leave of absence from Cravath to serve as Connecticut director of the Dukakis campaign for the general election.
 Dukakis lost Connecticut, and the election, to George H. W. Bush.

 Personal life

 Massad is an accomplished cook.
 In his early years at Cravath he spent his vacations as a volunteer apprentice at the Manhattan restaurant Bouley.
 He is known at Treasury for running a baking contest among his staff.

-Massad has a wife and two children.
-They live in Washington, D.C.
+Massad is married to Charlotte Hart.
+He has two children, Emil, who is attending Harvard University, and Jayne, who will attend Dartmouth College and has been dancing for CityDance.
+They live in Washington, D.C on Ellicott St.